Wisconsin WKCE Test Prep

 Are your children preparing for the Wisconsin Knowledge and Concepts Examinations, known WKCE?
 WKCE tests measure the progress of students from third to eighth grade, as well as tenth grade.
 Wisconsin WKCE results provide actionable data that helps parents, teachers, and students improve academic performance in reading, language arts, writing, math, science, and social studies.
 The Wisconsin Department of Public Instruction (WI DPI) also uses WKCE scores in evaluating each school’s Adequate Yearly Progress (AYP) as required by the federal No Child Left Behind Act (NCLB).

-Time4Learning and Time4Writing—two online services that teach many of the WKCE test skills—offer this page to support your research on the best ways to help your kids with WKCE practice and preparation.
+Time4Learning–an online service that teaches many of the WKCE test skills–offers this page to support your research on the best ways to help your kids with WKCE practice and preparation.

 WKCE at a Glance

 Wisconsin public school students take the following WKCE tests: